 Compliance with the ethical guidelines concerns all personnel.
 Monitoring compliance is part of day-to-day operations.
 Deliberate violation of the guidelines may in the most severe cases lead to the termination of employment.

-Any employee who observes deviations from the guidelines must inform his or her supervisor or submit a report as instructed.
-In uncertain situations, the employee must ask his or her supervisor about the Group’s approved course of action or submit a report in the whistleblowing channel.
-Every Destia employee is obligated to notify the internal audit of any clear cases of misconduct to a supervisor or submit a report to the whistleblowing channel.
+Any employee who observes deviations from the guidelines must inform a supervisor or submit a report as instructed.
+In uncertain situations, the employee must ask a supervisor about the Group’s approved course of action or submit a report in the whistleblowing channel.
+Every Destia employee is obligated to notify any clear cases of misconduct to a supervisor or submit a report to the whistleblowing channel.